 The Reclamation District No. 1000 levee system consists of approximately 46.5 miles of Project Levees (levees which are a part of the federal Sacramento River Flood Control Project) encircling the District which is also known as the Natomas basin.
 The original top levee elevations range from approximate elevation 31 feet NGVD near the confluence of the Sacramento and American Rivers to approximate elevation 45 feet NGVD near the Pleasant Grove Creek Canal at Sankey Road.
 The projected 100-year flood elevation ranged from less than three feet to over six feet below the original levee crown.
-However, recent levee improvements described below have significantly raised the levee crowns as compared to their original heights as both the critieria and projected design water surface elevations have changed.
+However, recent levee improvements described below have significantly raised the levee crowns as compared to their original heights as both the criteria and projected design water surface elevations have changed.
 The levees are being designed to contain the 200-year water surface elevation based on new hydrologic and hydraulic modeling.
 The recent improvements have raised the levees along the Natomas Cross Canal to approximately elevation 46.7 NGVD and along the upper reaches of the Sacramento River to as high as 49.2 NGVD near the intersection of Sankey Road and Garden Highway to accommodate pipe crossings for the Natomas Mutual Water Company's Sankey Diversion and meet the Corps' standards.
 In addition to Project Levees, the District maintains approximately eight miles of non-project levees located in the Pleasant Grove area east of the Natomas Basin.

 The District's operation and maintenance levee work program includes trimming vegetation that impairs visibility of the levees and adjacent area where boils, seepage or other signs of levee distress can be observed; spraying pre- and post-emergent herbicides to control weed growth and reduce fire risk; mowing vegetation to control growth and reduce fire hazard; rodent abatement; erosion repairs to levees from high river stages, wind and wave affects and runoff; resurface levee access roads for all weather access; flood season preparation; equipment maintenance and repair; stockpile flood emergency materials; routine levee inspections year round and 24-hour levee patrols during high river stages; and emergency flood response.
-The District also occasionally contracts for sheep and goats to control wild vegetative growth in some of the main perimeter canals and waterside of levees.
-The District also use a tree service to remove problem trees and trim other trees along the levee system to allow visibility of the levee slopes for inspection during floods and access for emergency response.
+The District also uses a tree service to remove problem trees and trim other trees along the levee system to allow visibility of the levee slopes for inspection during floods and access for emergency response.
 As discussed in more detail below, the District's levee operations and maintenance responsibilities have expanded considerably as the new levee improvements are completed.
 The District now operates and maintains the new levee footprint along the Natomas Cross Canal and the Sacramento River East Levee south to Powerline Road.
 The improvements include a new adjacent levee and seepage/stability berm in some locations.